-Most UNIX architectures are based on IPC mechanisms we'll discuss in the future.
-But the simplest architecture based on cheap process spawning needs only the fundamental process management primitives we've introduced.
+Most UNIX architectures are based on IPC mechanisms we haven't yet discussed.
+But the simplest architecture, based on cheap process spawning, only needs the process management primitives we've already introduced.

 Definition (Shelling out)

 Shelling out is the practice of delegating tasks to external programs, handing over terminal to them for the duration of the delegation, and waiting for them to complete.